BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 For the duration of the scenario, Wulf is armed with a bow.
 Additionally, Wulf must re-roll failed To Hit and To Wound rolls when making a Shooting Attack that targets Haleth.

-**PARTICIPANTS**

-Good: Haleth, Prince of Rohan; Háma, Prince of Rohan; Héra, Daughter of Helm; 24 Warriors of Rohan: 8 with shield, 8 with shield and throwing spear, 8 with bow.

-Evil: Wulf, High Lord of the Hill Tribes with horse; General Targg with horse; Hill Tribes Chieftain; 36 Hill Tribesmen: 3 with no additional equipment, 3 with light shield, 3 with flaming brand, 3 with flaming brand and light shield, 6 with spear, 6 with two-handed weapon, 12 with bow; 1 War Mûmak of Harad with Haradrim Commander and 6 Haradrim Warriors: 3 with spear and 3 with bow, in the Howdah.

 ![](../media/scenarios/war_of_the_rohirrim/streets_of_edoras.jpg)

 ---

 ## EDORAS BURNS

+**PARTICIPANTS**

+Good: Helm Hammerhand, King of Rohan; Háma, Prince of Rohan; Héra, Daughter of Helm; Captain of Rohan with heavy armour and shield; 6 Royal Guard: 4 with no additional equipment, 2 with throwing spear; 12 Warriors of Rohan: 4 with shield, 4 with bow, 4 with shield and throwing spear.

+Evil: Wulf, High Lord of the Hill Tribes; General Targg; 2 Hill Tribes Chieftains; 36 Hill Tribesmen: 3 with no additional equipment, 3 with light shield, 3 with flaming brand, 3 with flaming brand and light shield, 6 with spear, 6 with two-handed weapon, 12 with bow.

 **LAYOUT**